josephhu1/PnetPhlix/README.md

 This project contains a special emphasis on the usage of trees and hash maps.

-treemm.h contains my implementation of a mult-imap data structure that maps a key to numerous values based off a binary search tree.
+treemm.h contains my implementation of a multi-map data structure that maps a key to numerous values based off a binary search tree.

 Recommender class uses numerous hash-maps to minimize time spent on providing recommendations